wangzongming/espi-ai-websit-docs/docs/en/README.md

     details: Developers can customize user commands or use built-in commands to enable the robot to control home appliances, sing, and more.

   - title: C/S Architecture
-    details: The server and client are separated.
-The server supports multiple clients connecting simultaneously and provides services to all connected clients.
+    details: The server and client are separated, and the complex calculation and service scheduling are all handed over to the server, which greatly reduces the cost of the client, and can provide services for N clients at the same time.

   - title: Identity Authentication
     details: Each client connection and session can undergo identity verification and other operations.